PrefectHQ/prefect/docs/guides/deployment/push-work-pools.md

     In your GCP project, this command will activate the Cloud Run API, create a service account, and create a key for the service account, if they don't already exist.
     In your Prefect workspace, this command will create a [`GCPCredentials` block](https://prefecthq.github.io/prefect-gcp/credentials/) for storing the service account key.

-    Here's abbreviated example output from running the command:
+    Here's an abbreviated example output from running the command:

     <div class="terminal">